Different from the Others: Modern screenings

 The film was screened as part of the official program at Outfest in 2012.
-To celebrate the 30th anniversary of the Teddy Awards, the film was selected to be shown at the 66th Berlin International Film Festival in February 2016.
-In October 21, 2016, Different from the Others was screened at NewFest - New York's LGBT Film Festival.
-The film was also screened in a special event in Jerusalem Cinematheque.
+To celebrate the 30th anniversary of the Teddy Awards, the film was selected for the 66th Berlin International Film Festival in February 2016.
+The New York LGBT film festival NewFest screened Different from the Others in October 2016.
+A special event screening at Jerusalem Cinematheque followed in June 2017.